immutant/immutant-transit/README.md

 [incremental build](http://immutant.org/builds/2x/) (#292 or newer,
 see [project.clj](project.clj) for the version we test against).

+See the [example application](example-app/README.md) for sample usage with Immutant.

-TODO: coords, sample, example app
+TODO: coords, sample

 ## License